« Rattleback 'mystery' explained | Main | Global Climate Change: The Arctic Deep Time »

 The most graceful and promising approach to empowering ourselves and our communities is through voluntary, entrepreneurial activities that can liberate the exchange process and reclaim the credit commons.
 While we may not be able to do much in the short-run to change the legal privilege of political currencies or bank-created credit money, we can reduce our dependence upon them.
 The way to do that is by taking control of our own credit, and organizing independent means for allocating it directly to those individuals and businesses that we trust and wish to support. ...
 Only popular control of credit and competition in currencies can transcend the money problem.

-Greco then goes on to discuss existing complementary currencies and why they have failed - so far - to make a big difference in the real economy.
-The next step, he says, will be a "complete web-based trading platform" which, to work properly, will need its own marketplace, it will be based on a social network, it will provide a means of payment and it needs its own measure of value.
+He then goes on to discuss existing complementary currencies and why they have failed - so far - to make a big difference in the real economy.
+The next step, he says, will be the emergence of a "complete web-based trading platform" which, to work properly, will need its own marketplace, it will be based on a social network, it will provide a means of payment and it needs its own measure of value.

 The question now becomes: Who will develop such a web-based trading platform and how will it be governed?

-The contract by which we give the credit that is subsequently used to make payments should be between any two participants in economic life, and it should be in a way similar to the GNU public license that defines and guarantees the freedom of free software.
-Just like code should be free, money in the sense of a "web based trading platform" should be free.
-Not free as in free beer, but free as in freedom to adopt, freedom to use, and freedom to amend procedures and parameters.
+The contract by which we give the credit that is subsequently used to make payments should be between all the participants in this economic game, and it should be in a way similar to the GNU public license that defines and guarantees the freedom of free software.
+Just like code should be free, money in the sense of a "web based trading platform" should be free, as in freedom to adopt, freedom to use, and freedom to collectively decide to amend procedures and parameters when needed.

 Amazon: The End of Money and the Future of Civilization